edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 For usage instructions, refer to [Command Line Interface (CLI)](../tools/Ch-CommandLineInterface/) guide.

+### EdgeX eKuiper
+!!! edgey "EdgeX 2.2"
+    This version of EdgeX introduces a standalone EdgeX eKuiper snap.
+    The new snap is now the supported way of using eKuiper with other EdgeX snaps.

+    The `kuiper` and `kuiper-cli` apps built into the platform snap are now deprecated!

+For the documentation of standalone EdgeX eKuiper snap, visit the [README](https://github.com/canonical/edgex-ekuiper-snap).

 <!-- sorted alphabetically -->
 ### App Service Configurable
 | [Installation][edgex-app-service-configurable] | [Configuration] | [Managing Services] | [Debugging] | [Source](https://github.com/edgexfoundry/app-service-configurable/tree/main/snap) |